cx-language/cx/README.md

 Building Delta from source requires the following dependencies: a C++11 compiler, [CMake](https://cmake.org), [Boost](http://www.boost.org), and the [LLVM](http://llvm.org) and [Clang](http://clang.llvm.org) libraries.
+To run the test suite, you also need [lit](http://llvm.org/docs/CommandGuide/lit.html), which you can get with `pip install lit`.

 To get started, run the following commands: